AidanFournier/ratatouille/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Credits
-This project was bootstrapped with [TableCheck's SPA Boilerplate](https://github.com/tablecheck/spa-boilerplate).

 ## Resources